code-gmc/code-gmc/README.md

 That simple question led to a new church communication system, a membership directory, and eventually the beginning of what has become GMC Operations.

-What start as a 'could we church communication project has grown into a collection of practical software, documentation, workflows, and ministry resources—all developed while serving a real church with real needs.
+What started as a 'could we church communication project has grown into a collection of practical software, documentation, workflows, and ministry resources—all developed while serving a real church with real needs.

 ## Our Philosophy